BeefStew34/Casio-VideoPlayer-fx9860g/README.md

 Compress Video files into a 128x64 black and white video format that can be played back on Casio calculators that support .g1w files

 TODO:
-Upload Video Player Source
-Repair and optimize code
+Upload Video Player Source <br>Repair and optimize code